-For the past five years, The John Cooper School’s varsity volleyball team has organized a Dig Pink® event benefiting The Side-Out foundation.
-What began as a simple, pink-themed match has developed into one of the biggest events on our campus, as well as one of the most successful Dig Pink® events for the Foundation.
-Our event has consistently placed top in Texas and nationally for dollars raised with over $78,000 to date.
+For years, The John Cooper School’s (located in Woodlands, TX) varsity volleyball team has organized a Dig Pink® event benefiting The Side-Out foundation.
+What began as a simple, pink-themed match has developed into one of the biggest events on our campus, as well as one of the most successful Dig Pink® events for the foundation.
+Our event has consistently placed top in Texas and nationally for dollars raised with over $135,000!

 “All campus clubs and organizations are asked to participate as this has become an all-school affair.”

 The entire event is organized and led by our varsity girls’ volleyball team.
-It begins over the summer as our event date is set, our fundraising goal is determined, our Side-Out web page is completed and a t-shirt design is chosen.
-Each year, we sell around 600 t-shirts which are worn on the night of our event as well as on designated “dress-down days.”
-(JCS has uniforms and a dress code) There is nothing more spectacular than seeing a gymnasium filled with a crowd wearing our t-shirts!
-The proceeds from our t-shirt sales contribute some $6000 towards our fundraising goal.
+It begins over the summer as our event date is set, our fundraising goal is determined, our Side-Out fundraising page is completed and a t-shirt design is chosen.
+Each year, we sell around 600 t-shirts which are worn on the night of our event as well as on designated “dress-down days” (JCS has uniforms and a dress code).
+There is nothing more spectacular than seeing a gymnasium filled with a crowd wearing our t-shirts!
+The proceeds from our t-shirt sales contribute some $6,000 towards our fundraising goal.

 Our Dig Pink event has developed into a month-long theme beginning on the first Monday in October.
 The volleyball girls prepare and share a brief video with photos and footage from the previous year’s event at school-wide meetings and debut “the shirt” for the current year.
 All campus clubs and organizations are asked to participate as this has become an all-school affair.
 Revenues from weekly bake sales and dress-down days in October are designated to Dig Pink.